About Hot Springs County

 Sheriff & Law Enforcement

-The Hot Springs County Sheriff's Office is responsible for law enforcement in the unincorporated areas of the county.
-This office manages the county jail, processes arrests, and maintains criminal records.
+Hot Springs County Sheriff's Office is responsible for law enforcement in the unincorporated areas of Hot Springs County.
+This office manages Hot Springs County jail, processes arrests, and maintains criminal records.
 The sheriff's office is also involved in community outreach and crime prevention programs, aiming to ensure the safety and security of all residents.
-Notable divisions within the office include patrol, investigations, and a dedicated team for handling search and rescue operations in the county's vast wilderness areas.
+Notable divisions within the office include patrol, investigations, and a dedicated team for handling search and rescue operations in Hot Springs County's vast wilderness areas.

 Police Departments

-Law enforcement in Hot Springs County is primarily handled by the Hot Springs County Sheriff's Office and the Thermopolis Police Department.
+Law enforcement in Hot Springs County is primarily handled by Hot Springs County Sheriff's Office and the Thermopolis Police Department.
 The sheriff's office covers the unincorporated areas and collaborates with the Thermopolis Police Department on major crimes and emergencies within the town limits.
 The Thermopolis Police Department focuses on maintaining law and order within the town of Thermopolis, handling local incidents, traffic enforcement, and community policing efforts.
+Both agencies work together to ensure full coverage and response to incidents throughout Hot Springs County.

 Law Enforcement & Arrests

-Law enforcement in Hot Springs County is primarily provided by the Hot Springs County Sheriff's Office, headquartered at 415 Arapahoe Street in Thermopolis, Wyoming 82443.
-The Sheriff's Office can be reached at (307) 864-3496 and maintains responsibility for patrol services throughout unincorporated areas, civil process service, and operation of the county detention facility.
-The Thermopolis Police Department provides municipal law enforcement services within town limits and can be contacted at (307) 864-3444, located at 220 Park Street.
+Law enforcement in Hot Springs County is primarily provided by Hot Springs County Sheriff's Office, headquartered at 415 Arapahoe Street in Thermopolis, Wyoming 82443.
+The Thermopolis Police Department provides municipal law enforcement services within town limits and can be contacted, located at 220 Park Street.

-• Mugshots and booking photos are considered public records in Wyoming and may be requested through the Sheriff's Office, though the county may charge fees for copies as permitted under state law.
+- Mugshots and booking photos are considered public records in Wyoming and may be requested through the Sheriff's Office, though Hot Springs County may charge fees for copies as permitted under state law.

 Arrest records and booking information in Hot Springs County are public records available under Wyoming's Public Records Act, codified at Wyoming Statute § 16-4-201 et seq.
-The Hot Springs County Detention Center houses inmates arrested within the county, and current inmate information can be obtained by calling the Sheriff's Office directly at (307) 864-3496, as the county does not currently maintain a comprehensive online inmate roster.
-No tribal law enforcement agencies operate within Hot Springs County boundaries, as the county does not contain reservation land, though the Wind River Indian Reservation lies to the south in neighboring Fremont County.
+Hot Springs County Detention Center houses inmates arrested within Hot Springs County, and current inmate information can be obtained by calling the Sheriff's Office directly, as Hot Springs County does not currently maintain a full online inmate roster.
+No tribal law enforcement agencies operate within Hot Springs County boundaries, as Hot Springs County does not contain reservation land, though the Wind River Indian Reservation lies to the south in neighboring Fremont County.

-For emergencies throughout Hot Springs County, citizens should dial 911, which is dispatched through the county's consolidated dispatch center serving all law enforcement and emergency services.
+For emergencies throughout Hot Springs County, citizens should dial 911, which is dispatched through Hot Springs County's consolidated dispatch center serving all law enforcement and emergency services.

 Criminal, Arrest & Jail Records